apache/infrastructure-website/content/pages/project-site.md

 #### Basic website template in Markdown ####

-If you'd like to get started with an easy-to-use, <a href="https://github.github.com/gfm/" target="_blank">Markdown</a>-based site that many projects have used, see the <a href="https://github.com/apache/apache-website-template" target="_blank">sample Apache project website</a> repository which has many useful features and instructions for using svnpubsub.
+If you'd like to get started with an easy-to-use, <a href="https://github.github.com/gfm/" target="_blank">Markdown</a>-based site that many projects have used, see the <a href="https://github.com/apache/apache-website-template" target="_blank">sample Apache project website</a> repository, which has many useful features and instructions for using `svnpubsub`.

 #### HTML files ####